Manasanun-1545/API-for-Thai-Robotic-telescope/README.md

 You can check the schedule for each telescope and its status with https://trt.narit.or.th/hub/api/checkobservation

-For creating new observation, must use this url url = "https://trt.narit.or.th/hub/api/newobservation"
+For creating new observation, must use this url</br>
+url = "https://trt.narit.or.th/hub/api/newobservation"

 For cancellation, must use this url